alexkolo/strategic-ai/en/portfolio.md

 _This personal project was undertaken to deepen my expertise in Generative AI by developing an end-to-end Retrieval-Augmented Generation (RAG) system.
 The goal was to transform a large, public library of science-based blog content (NutritionFacts.org) into an interactive, conversational knowledge source, thereby creating a practical and meaningful application to showcase advanced GenAI capabilities._

-- **Challenge (Self-Imposed):** To explore and master the practicalities of building a sophisticated RAG system capable of making a large (1200+ posts), unstructured, domain-specific knowledge base accessible and interactive through natural language queries.
+- **Challenge:** To explore and master the practicalities of building a sophisticated RAG system capable of making a large (1200+ posts), unstructured, domain-specific knowledge base accessible and interactive through natural language queries.
-- **Solution (My Initiative):** I independently designed and deployed "Nutrify Your Life," a full-featured RAG-based Q&A chatbot.
+- **Solution:** I independently designed and deployed "Nutrify Your Life," a full-featured RAG-based Q&A chatbot.
 This involved:
   - Systematically scraping and processing the public blog content.
   - Constructing a knowledge base using sentence embeddings and a LanceDB vector database.
   - Implementing an advanced retrieval pipeline with hybrid search (vector + keyword) and cross-encoder reranking.